paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

-Instead of the dispute coordinator telling approval-voting that a dispute is ongoing for approval-voting to start sending votes to the dispute coordinator, it would actually make more sense if the dispute-coordinator would just ask approval-voting for votes of candidates that are currently disputed.
+Instead of the dispute coordinator telling approval-voting that a dispute is ongoing for approval-voting to start sending votes to the dispute coordinator, it would make more sense if the dispute-coordinator would just ask approval-voting for votes of candidates that are currently disputed.
 This way the dispute-coordinator can also pick the time when to ask and we can therefore maximize the amount of batching.